Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Caribbean Days Festival in Coquitlam

 Festival Date and Location

-In previous years, prior to COVID, the event took place at Waterfront Park which is just a five-minute walk west of North Vancouver’s SeaBus terminal at Lonsdale Quay.
-Last year, however, the festival happened at Town Centre Park which is at Lafarge Lake in Coquitlam.
+In 2022, however, the festival happened at Town Centre Park which is at Lafarge Lake in Coquitlam.
 The park is located at 1299 Pinetree Way.
 It’s very close to the Lafarge Lake – Douglas SkyTrain station.
-The festival takes place at Town Centre Park again this year.
+The festival took place at Town Centre Park again in 2023.

 For a map of the venue, click Festival Layout.